ana-t-p/JsonPlaceholderAppSwift/README.md

 ## Things to improve
-Maybe the first thing to improve would be the networking issue.
+Maybe the first thing to improve would be the **networking** issue.
 Now it is not controlling if a call is done and the user leaves the screen and again tries to make a new call.
 In the past I have used other frameworks to control things like that.

-The cells from the table do not adjust their height based on the content, as well as the collection ones.
+The cells from the table do not **adjust** their height based on the content, as well as the collection ones.
 Maybe if the views were made by code instead of *Storyboards* it wouldn't be similar issues, but I thought this was the fastest (and visual) option to implement.

-The app can be localisabled.
+The app can be **localisabled**.
 All the texts are displayed by using keys, so it would be possible to add new languages for the app.

-Maybe some animations would be nice.
+Maybe some **animations** would be nice.

-The way to show errors is a little invasive, I think.
-Maybe a snackbar at the bottom of the screen would be better.
+The way to **show errors** is a little invasive, I think.
+Maybe a *snackbar* at the bottom of the screen would be better.

 ## Running
 Just open the .xcproject file and run it in a simulator.
 No need to install pods.

+## Usage
+The first scene shows a picker which lets you to select one person.
+Then, if you push the button below, it will navigate to the second scene, which displays an image, personal information (name, surnames, email, telephone) and a post collection of the user.
+Also a button will be unhidden if the user has a TODO list.
+If you push this button, it will appear a table (third scene) with the list.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

 ## Authors
-Ana Tirado Pro
+© 2020 Ana Tirado Pro